KooperL/marketo-developer.en/help/rest-api/error-codes.md

 ---
-title: "Error Codes"
+title: Error Codes
 feature: REST API
-description: "Marketo error code descriptions."
+description: Marketo error code descriptions.
+exl-id: a923c4d6-2bbc-4cb7-be87-452f39b464b6
 ---
 # Error Codes

 Below are lists of REST API error codes, and an explanation of how errors are returned back to applications.